Alex-Dinu/Demo-Code/README.md

 I use XUnit to run my tests.

 ### MVC
+#### Return types
+We can now explicitly return the type of the action.
+In the past, we used to return ActionResult, but now we can explicitly say what the type is, e.g. Task<ActionResult<CustomerSearchMvcResponseModel>>.

 #### Custom Validators
 I added a custom validator attribute to showcase how we can pass the existing property we need to validate and anotherproperty value into the validator.
 The validator code can be found in WebUi.CustomValidatorAttributes.ValidLogonAttribute and is used as follows: